TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ### Scope

 This implementation demonstrates the core out-of-order machinery using **arithmetic instructions only** (R-type and I-type ALU operations, including `LUI`).
 The design handles all three types of data hazards:
-Read After Write (RAW) , Write After Read (WAR), Write After Write (WAW) hazards via register renaming.
+Read After Write (RAW) via common data bus transmission ( replacing the forwarding logic implemented in our previous designs) , Write After Read (WAR), Write After Write (WAW) hazards via register renaming.

 Load, store, branch, and jump instructions introduce additional complexity such as memory disambiguation and speculative execution and will be explored in further branches.